-The Company Secretary is accountable directly to the Board, not only through the Executive Chairman, but because the Chairman is not an independent director, also directly to the Board and to individual directors as required.
+The Company Secretary is accountable directly to the board of directors, not only through the Executive Chairman, but because the Chairman is not an independent director, also directly to the board of directors and to individual directors as required.

 Recommendation 1.5: A Listed Entity Should Have a Diversity Policy

 The Company does not at present have a formal diversity policy.
-The Board is committed to diversity within its own make-up and in its future team of employees and intends to develop a diversity policy in due course.
+The board of directors is committed to diversity within its own make-up and in its future team of employees and intends to develop a diversity policy in due course.

 Recommendation 1.6 (a): Board Performance Evaluation

-At present, the Board evaluates its collective performance after each meeting.
+At present, the board of directors evaluates its collective performance after each meeting.
 No performance evaluation process of individual directors has been undertaken to date.
-The Board recognizes the advantages of such a process and intends to gradually introduce a more structured evaluation process.
+The board of directors recognizes the advantages of such a process and intends to gradually introduce a more structured evaluation process.